Choosing and Caring for Hiking Boots

 Sandals - durable, all-purpose sports sandals are designed for walking and water wear with athletically-inspired outsoles for traction on a variety of surfaces.
 Lightweight sandals offer stability and comfort for everything from day walks to days at the beach.

-Lightweight walking - these shoes and boots and shoes are designed for day walking and very short overnight trips only.
+Lightweight walking - these boots and shoes are designed for day walking and very short overnight trips only.
 Emphasis is on lightness, comfort, stability and breathability.
 As a result, they are less supportive and durable than the options below.

-Hiking/backpacking - these shoes and boots are designed for use on two to three day walks with light to moderate backpacking loads both on and off the beaten track.
+Hiking/backpacking - these boots are designed for use on two to three day walks with light to moderate backpacking loads both on and off the beaten track.
 Although emphasis is still on lightness and comfort, these boots should also be durable, water resistant and supportive.

-Trekking/bushwalking - these shoes and boots are designed for long distance walks over moderate to rough terrain with moderate to heavy backpacking loads.
+Trekking/bushwalking - these boots are designed for long distance walks over moderate to rough terrain with moderate to heavy backpacking loads.
 They are designed with multi-day trips in mind.
 Durable and supportive, they provide a high degree of ankle and foot protection and as a result, they are heavier, and will take longer to break in than hiking boots.
 Emphasis is on control, long-term support, water-resistance and the boots' ability to withstand abuse.
 Some are stiff enough to accept crampons for snow/ice travel.

 Mountaineering - boots are designed for mountaineering, glacier travel, or aggressive backcountry travel.
 These boots are stiff and very durable.
 Mountaineering boots are compatible with step-in crampons for more technical walking/climbing.